 See also: JWST APT Aladin Viewer

 At the visit level in APT, select View in Aladin in the main menu, then click on the FoV and JWST GS buttons under APT Aladin Controls.
-In the separate Aladin pop up window, the JWST focal plane and guide star candidates with an overlay of the Digitized Sky Survey (DSS) will be displayed.
-These candidates are stars that have met the constraints applied by the guide star selection system (basically the guide star selection criteria described above); Figure 1 illustrates this for a NIRCam observation.
+In the separate Aladin pop up window, the JWST focal plane and guide star candidates are displayed.
+These candidates are stars that have met the constraints applied by the guide star selection system (basically the guide star selection criteria described above).
+An overlay of the DSS can be included by either opening the folder icon and choosing DSS, or by clicking the DSS icon in the Aladin display.
+For planning observations, the former method is recommended, and is shown in the Figure 1 below, which illustrates this for a NIRCam observation.
 Green squares denote the guide star candidates that are available for the visit, with only those within the FGS apertures being applicable for that particular roll angle of the observatory (the actual permitted roll angles depend upon the date of the observation as well as the ecliptic latitude of the target field).